jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (b) complied with any controls that the Authority has imposed on the transhipment.
 (2) The Authority—
   (a) shall decline approval to tranship any organism specified in Schedule 2:
-  (b) may, within 10 working days after receipt of the application—
+  (b) may, within 10 working days after receipt of the application,—
     (i) decline approval to tranship any hazardous substance or new organism if the Authority considers that the substance or organism cannot be adequately contained so as to prevent the environment from being exposed to the substance or organism or any adverse effects of the substance or organism; or
     (ii) approve the transhipment of any hazardous substance or new organism with such controls as the Authority thinks fit.